1993 St. Louis Cardinals season

-The St. Louis Cardinals 1993 season was the team's 112th season in St. Louis, Missouri and the 102nd season in the National League.
-Under their manager Joe Torre, the Cardinals went 87-75 during the season (their best record in the Torre era) and finished 3rd in the National League East Division, ten games behind the NL Champion Philadelphia Phillies.
+The 1993 St. Louis Cardinals season was the Cardinals' 112th season in St. Louis, Missouri and the 102nd season in the National League.
+Under their manager Joe Torre, the Cardinals went 87–75 during the season (their best record in the Torre era) and finished third in the National League East, ten games behind the NL Champion Philadelphia Phillies.
 This was the final season in the NL East for the Cardinals, before their move to the NL Central for the following season.